 17.11.2020

-10 suggestions to make the most of Covid-19
+10 suggestions to make the best of Covid-19

 How can you spend your time productively and maybe even try something completely new?

-The global pandemic we have been experiencing since the end of 2019 is affecting almost every aspect of our everyday lives.
-Activities and habits that we took for granted are now longed for and loneliness is with us more often than ever before.
-Every day new rumors arise about the possible cure, the tightening of preventive measures or the future quarantine, only to be revised again immediately afterwards.
-In this chaos, we, the students, find ourselves in a difficult position.
-Some of us have lost our jobs.
+The global pandemic in which we find ourselves since the end of 2019 affects almost all aspects of our daily lives.
+Activities and habits that we took for granted are now in great demand and loneliness is with us more often than before.
+Every day, new rumours spread about the possible cure, the tightening of preventive measures or the future quarantine only to be revised immediately afterwards.
+In this chaos we, the students, find ourselves in a difficult situation.
+Some of us have lost their jobs.
 Others have just moved to Berlin to spend the best years of their lives with great parties and friends.
-We miss face-to-face events, the cafeteria, the library and many other places where we normally hang out and meet other students.
+We miss the reference events, the cafeteria and the library and so many more places where we can hang out normally and meet other students.

-Although we unfortunately can't do anything about the pandemic (other than wearing masks and staying at home), we can still use the time to do something good for ourselves.
-I would like to give you a few suggestions on how you can spend your time productively and maybe even try something completely new!
+Although there is nothing we can do about the pandemic (except wear masks and stay home), we can still use the time to do something good for ourselves.
+I'd like to give you a few suggestions on how you can spend your time productively and maybe even try something completely new!

-Yes, it's 2020 and Instagram, WhatsApp and TikTok may be a lot more exciting than a book, but hang in there for a moment before you post about the crazy tutor on your story!
-In a world where we spend so much time in front of the screen and are constantly under pressure, we need to give ourselves a break every now and then.
-Reading books requires a certain amount of time during which you focus on nothing other than the adventure within the pages.
+Yes, it's the year 2020 and Instagram, Whatsapp and TikTok may be much more exciting than a book.
+But stick with it for a moment before you post about the crazy tutor on your story!
+In a world where we spend so much time in front of the screen and are under constant pressure, we also need to take a break.
+Reading books requires a certain amount of time in which you concentrate on nothing else but the adventure within the pages.
 And there are books about EVERYTHING!
-Adventure, horror, romance, lifestyle or science are just a small selection of the endless possibilities.
-In addition to giving you fun and relaxation, books can also improve your language skills, give you new ideas and ways of thinking about life, and provide inspiration
+Adventure, horror, romance, lifestyle or science are only a small selection of the endless possibilities.
+Apart from providing you with fun and relaxation, books can also improve your language skills, give you new ideas and ways of thinking about life and serve as inspiration.

 2. Move your body

-However, if books aren't right for you or reading makes you fall asleep, you might want to get some exercise.
-Whether outside or in the gym, exercise has many benefits and is not just a nice way to pass the time.
-Sport is healthy, influences the chemical composition of hormones in the body and thereby improves your mood.
-Who among us couch potatoes hasn't tried to convince ourselves that we unfortunately don't have time to exercise on this day/week/month/year?
+However, if books are not the right thing for you, or if reading puts you to sleep, you might want to get moving.
+Whether outdoor or in the gym, exercise has many advantages and is not just a nice pastime.
+Sport is healthy, it affects the chemical composition of the hormones in the body and therefore improves your mood.
+Who of us Couch Potatoes has not yet tried to convince himself that we have no time for sports on this day/this week/this month/ this year?
 Now is the time when there are no more excuses!
-Do yourself a favor and just try it.
-Who knows, maybe you like it so much that you can no longer imagine life without sport?
+Do yourself this favour and just try it.
+Who knows, maybe you like it so much that you cannot imagine life without sport after once you have started?

 3. Discover new music

 OK, OK, no books and no sports.
-It's not something for everyone.
+It's not for everyone.
 But what do you say about music?
-When using Spotify or YouTube, have you ever had the idea of listening to that PARTICULAR album or artist again later when you have time?
-Is it also the case for you that you don't usually do that?
-Then this would be a good way to take your time!
-Relax, turn on the stereo or headphones and sink into the music with your eyes closed.
+Did you ever had this particular album or artist that you wanted to listen again after having heard it on Spotify or YouTube?
+Is it also the case with you that you usually don't do that because you are lacking time to listen relaxed to a whole album or various songs of one artist?
+Then this would be a good way to make this now!
+Relax, turn on your stereo or headphones and let yourself sink into the music with your eyes closed...

 4. Learning a new language or improving one

 Did you always find French so romantic?
-Do you think that with better English skills you can be much more successful in your future career?
-Have you always loved Russian but never had the time to learn the alphabet?
-This is where the pandemic can benefit you!
-Since almost everything is online these days, you don't have to waste so much time traveling back and forth, you can use it to learn a new language!
-Of course, this also counts for practicing and improving the languages you already speak other than your native language.
-A little tip from me: you don't have to enroll in an expensive course or buy expensive books.
-Back then, I learned German via Duolingo as well as films and series and that may not be enough for a C1 level, but it subconsciously builds a strong foundation for you that will make your life much easier later on in the advanced language learning levels.
+Do you think that you can be much more successful in your future job with a better knowledge of English?
+Were you always enthusiastic about Russian, but never had the time to learn the alphabet?
+Here you can take advantage of the pandemic!
+Since almost everything is online nowadays, you don't have to waste so much time travelling here and there and can use it to learn a new language!
+Of course this also counts for practising and improving the languages you already speak besides your mother tongue.
+A little tip from me: you don't have to enrol for an expensive course or buy expensive books.
+I learned German using duolingo as well as via movies and series back then.
+It may not be enough for a C1 level, but it unconsciously builds you a strong base that will make your life much easier later with the advanced language levels.

 5. Try a recipe from abroad

-For the great cooks among us (or even for the people who manage to burn pasta - (I'm not judging anyone!)
-I can only recommend this to you: Try cooking a new dish from abroad!
-There are so many various delicacies from other cultures and traditions, the idea of which makes me hungry even as I write this sentence.
-Go to Chefkoch.de and choose a random country in the categories.
-I always like to say that foreign cultures are the best through their food!
-And what's more, if you're not allowed to go abroad, you can invite foreign countries to your home.
-I once chose a recipe for a Spanish potato salad and Portuguese prawns to serve on the balcony to Spanish guitar music and I can only recommend eating wine – make it a celebration.
+For the great chefs among us (or for the people who manage to burn pasta - I'm not judging anyone) I can only recommend it to you: try cooking a new dish from abroad!
+There are so many different delicacies from other cultures and traditions that make me hungry only by imagining them as I write this sentence.
+Go to Chefkoch.de and choose a random country from the categories there.
+I always like to say that you get to know foreign cultures best through their food!
+And besides, if you're not allowed to go abroad, you can invite the foreign culture to your home.
+I once picked out a recipe for a Spanish potato salad and Portuguese prawns myself, to eat it on the balcony to Spanish guitar music and wine.
+I can only recommend this - make a party out of it!

 (Or Grandpa.
-Or Mom.
-Or Dad.
-Or your siblings.
+Or mum.
+Or dad.
+Or your brothers and sisters.
 Or your friends.
-So the most important people in your life who love you more than anything else in the world - show them how important they are to you!)
+So the most important people in your life, who love you more than anything else in the world - show them how important they are for you)

-It may be that the pandemic has barely affected you.
-Unfortunately, this statement doesn't apply to everyone.
-Feel free to support the elderly in your neighborhood by posting an ad at the local supermarket and offering to help with shopping.
-Even if no one needs your help in the neighborhood, this campaign creates a good feeling and moral support in your neighborhood.
-Even without Covid-19, there are enough people and animals who could use your support.
-Give it a try.
-I promise you, you won't get such a good feeling from anything else.
+It may be that the pandemic has hardly affected you at all.
+Unfortunately, this statement does not apply to everyone by far.
+You are welcome to support elderly people in your neighbourhood by leaving a notice in the local supermarket offering your help with shopping.
+Even if no one in the neighbourhood needs your help, this action will make you feel good and provide moral support in your neighbourhood.
+Even without Covid-19, there are still enough people and animals who could need your help.
+Just give it a try.
+I promise you, you will hardly get such a good feeling from anything else.

-Whether it's sorting out the old clothes from the wardrobe or organizing the stacks of university documents in the file folder, putting the files on the PC in the right folders or finally disposing of the Mate bottle from the university bag - we all have one certain organizational activity that we always postpone until the next day.
+Whether it's sorting out the old clothes from the wardrobe or organising the stacks of university documents into file folders.
+Whether it's getting the files into the right folders on the PC or finally disposing of the Mate bottle from the university bag - we all have a very specific organisational activity that we always postpone to the next day.
 Be brave, you can do it!
-I believe in you!
+I believe in you.

 9. Try a new online game

 Whether you already play an online game regularly or are a total noob, the number of possibilities is endless!
-There is a wide variety of online games of all types and you can always find a game that is just right for you.
+There is a wide variety of online games of all kinds and you can always find a game that is just right for you.
 There are even games that are completely free!
-For example, in my free time I play “League of Legends” (free), “Overwatch” (20 euros) and “The Sims 4” (please don’t ask me how much money I’ve already invested there).
-Shall we see each other there?
+For example, in my free time I play "League of Legends" (free), "Overwatch" (20 Euro) and "The Sims 4" (please don't ask me how much money I have already invested there).
+See you there?

-10. EFeeding squirrels and birds in Charlottenburg Palace Park
+10. Feeding squirrels and birds in the Schlosspark Charlottenburg

-Finally, I would like to tell you my secret.
-There is a section in Schlosspark-Charlottenburg where the animals are so friendly that they will eat out of your hand or even sit on your lap (but you have to be VERY quiet to do this).
+Finally, I would like to share my secret with you.
+There is a route in the Schlosspark Charlottenburg where the animals are so trusting that they eat from your hand or even sit on your lap (but you have to be VERY quiet for that).
 Bring some nuts and live out your Snow White fantasy!
-But I really ask you: be respectful to the animals!
+But I really beg you: be respectful to the animals!